SINGAPORE IS A TINY COUNTRY WITH A VORACIOUS APPETITE, AS BERNARD O’RIORDAN DISCOVERED.

 If you visit after 7pm, you can also explore Satay Street outside the centre, which is reminiscent of the city’s old-style street hawkers.
 Boon Tat Street, also known as Satay Street, closes to traffic each night, as vendors set up tables and chairs in the street.

 From 7 p.m. to midnight, you can choose from an array of satay platters for SG$30-40.

-In my book, Satay Street is a Singapore ‘must-do’ for first-time visitors, as long as you don’t mind eating off plastic plates and drinking Tiger beer from the bottle while sitting on a stool.
+In my book, Satay Street is a Singapore ‘must-do’, whether it’s your first visit to Singapore or your 10th.
+Just be prepared to eat off plastic plates and drink Tiger beer from the bottle while sitting on a stool.

 Prices are a little higher than at hawker centres in other parts of the city, with most dishes costing around SG$10.

 And if you’re visiting during the Formula 1 Grand Prix in September, you can sample Singapore’s street food culture trackside at Circuit Park.